Tips for maintaining your independence

 30th January 2015

-From reduced mobility through to having to learn how to use new technologies to get the help that you might need, these facts of aging can sadly take an older person’s independence away from them.
-Thankfully, with new technology comes new ways of restoring said independence and public services are constantly evolving to better cater for our aging population.
+From reduced mobility through to having to learn how to use new technologies to get the help that you might need, these facts of ageing can sadly take an older person’s independence away from them.
+Thankfully, with new technology comes new ways of restoring said independence and public services are constantly evolving to better cater for our ageing population.